|Full Name||Sálim Moizuddin Abdul Ali|

 Some Lesser Known Facts About Salim Ali

 - Salim was the youngest child of his parents.
-When he was only a year old, his father died and after some years, his mother died.
-He was raised by his paternal and maternal uncle.
+When he was only a year old, his father died and after some years, his mother also died after which, he was raised by his paternal and maternal uncle.

-- Ali received his primary education with his two sisters in Zenana Bible and Medical Mission Girls High School and after that, he went to Bombay and around 13 years of age, he suffered a chronic headache.
+- Ali received his primary education with his two sisters in Zenana Bible and Medical Mission Girls High School and after that, he went to Bombay and when he turned 13, he suffered a chronic headache.
 Real Bharat

 - In 1913, he completed his High School from the University of Bombay.

 - Initially, he wanted to study the books related to hunting, however, later, he made up his mind in sports-shooting because shooting competitions were held in his neighbourhood regularly.

 - Having completed his course at the University of Mumbai, Ali went to Germany to further study where he was trained under renowned ornithologist, Stresemann, whom Ali considered his guru.